Keksuccino/Linguji/README.md

 Linguji is a subtitle translator powered by AI!<br>
 It automatically batch-translates subtitle files and even video files with subtitles!

-If you need help getting Linguji to work or have any questions, please join my [Discord](https://discord.gg/rhayah27GC).

 ## Key Features

 - **Batch Translation:** Automatically translate multiple files at once without manually choosing the next file!